shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 -   Configure clustering on Azure VMs running Windows to support a highly available SAP NetWeaver deployment

-## Requirements

--   A Microsoft Azure subscription with the sufficient number of available Dsv3 vCPUs (four Standard_D2s_v3 VM with 2 vCPU and six Standard_D4s_v3 VMs with 4 vCPUs each) in an Azure region that supports availability zones

--   A lab computer with an Azure Cloud Shell-compatible web browser and access to Azure

 # Exercise 1: Provision Azure resources necessary to support highly available SAP NetWeaver deployments